Get a taste for Ontario’s emerging wine region on these scenic Lake Erie cycling routes

 Cruising the Toast the Coast Trail

 The ten wineries and cideries that make up the Toast the Coast Trail are located in Norfolk and Elgin counties.
-The trail makes a great route for two-wheeled touring as you can taste a wide variety of wines and ciders at Quai du Vin Estate Winery, Rush Creek Wines, Golden Leaf Estate Winery, Blueberry Hill Estates Winery, Burning Kiln Winery, Wooden Bear L. Winery, Villa Nova Estate Winery, Frisky Beaver Wines and Bonnieheath Lavender and Winery.
+The trail makes a great route for two-wheeled touring as you can taste a wide variety of wines and ciders at Quai du Vin Estate Winery, Rush Creek Wines, Inasphere Wines, Blueberry Hill Estates Winery, Burning Kiln Winery, Wooden Bear L. Winery, Villa Nova Estate Winery, Frisky Beaver Wines and Bonnieheath Lavender and Winery.

 While you’ll find tasty options at several of the wineries for patio dining and food truck fare, there are also many cycle-friendly restaurants in the area when it’s time to refuel.
 Excellent choices include Kettle Creek Inn in Port Stanley and The Blue Elephant in Simcoe.
 To ensure you don’t feel rushed, plan to spend a night in the area.
 Great cycle-friendly accommodation choices in the area include Normandale Century Inn, Culverdene House in Simcoe and the Comfort Inn in St. Thomas.

 If you’d prefer to have a little help planning your route, Ontario’s South Coast Bicycles and Tours offers customized trip planning assistance for both guided and self guided tours.
 They also rent road, hybrid, tandem, mountain and Pedego bikes and will deliver them anywhere in Norfolk County.